- Facilities Planning & Campus Development (FPC)

 - Grounds equipment is loud and disruptive to classes and office workers.
 Can work schedules be changed?

 Answer: Grounds department personnel are very aware of noise issues and have taken several steps to mitigate disruptions from equipment noise.
-The department starts work around sunrise and uses leaf blowers to clean off walkways before classes commence.
+The department starts work before sunrise and uses leaf blowers to clean off walkways before classes commence.
 Areas adjacent to buildings with exterior room entrances are also scheduled early in the morning for mowing and trimming.
 It is important to always keep exterior entrance doors closed.
 This not only helps for reducing outside noise, it is also required for safety, fire code and energy conservation reasons.
-If you still have concerns about noise from Grounds maintenance activities, contact Robert Stanton, Grounds Supervisor at email@example.com.
+If you still have concerns about noise from Grounds maintenance activities, contact the Grounds Supervisor.

 - Are the artificial turf athletic fields a good investment?